INSIGHTS: Incorporating Art

 before

-The peninsula cabinets and soffits were removed from the design and the new cabinet arrangement was newly aligned.
-The blank wall received a custom designed furniture-style cabinetry arrangement for storage and display.
+The peninsula cabinets and soffits were removed from the design and the new cabinet arrangement capitalized on the blank wall to include a custom designed furniture-style cabinetry arrangement for storage and display.

 White and charcoal shaker cabinets joined forces with a sleek quartz countertop and stunning art glass backsplash.
 The grey floor tile and warm wall tone create the perfect backdrop.
 The kitchen is now open, bright, and welcoming.